Assess business sales and marketing efficiency with these frameworks and questions.

 8. Sales pipeline management

 It is relatively easy to calculate how many orders are necessary to achieve a sales target.
 Likewise, the number of prospects necessary is indicated by a measured prospect to order conversion ratio.
-Similarly, the number of leads and enquiries needed can be estimated.
-So too can the required number of contact events be calculated.
+Similarly, the number of leads and enquiries needed can be estimated, as can the required number of contact events.
 Once you take the necessary measurements and monitor the trends, you can predict sales pipeline problems in time to take action.
 For a fuller explanation, read this article about pipeline management.

 9. Sales skills, habits, and practices